athendd/Pega-Systems-Assignment/README.md

 ### SQLAlchemy
 An Object-Relational Mapper (ORM) that maps Python classes to database tables.
 Enables straightforward interaction between Python objects and the `SQLite` database, such as the `ReadingItem` table.

+### Docker
+A software platform for building and running applications inside containers.
+Keeps the application portable and consistent across different environments by bundling it alongside its dependencies in a `Dockerfile`.

 ---